wds4/tapestry-protocol/guides/grapevine.md

 ## Step 2: Define User Actions

 Define the basic actions that a user can take to interact with the Grapevine.
+This can be divided into content-specific and attestation-specific actions.

 Using Pretty Good Wiki as an example:

 ### content
+- users can submit and edit individual wiki entries event (already available on Wikifreedia)
-- users can submit individual wiki entries (stored in nostr as a kind 3xxxx parameterized replaceable event)
+- users can fork and edit an existing wiki entry that was started by someone else, also stored in nostr as a kind 3xxxx event (already available on Wikifreedia)
 - users can submit individual categories (e.g. technology, history, entertainment, movies, sci-fi, etc)

 ### attestations
-- user A can endorse (or block) User B as a curator for the wiki, and can do so in a category-specific fashion, e.g.: Alice endorses Bob to curate content in the category of technology
+- Alice can endorse (or block) Bob as a curator for the wiki, and can do so in a category-specific fashion, e.g.: Alice endorses Bob to curate content in the category of technology
 - Alice can endorse that some given category is (or is not) a valid category, e.g.: Alice endorses that entertainment is a valid category
-- Alice can endorse that category A is (or is not) a subcategory of category B, e.g.: Alice endorses movies as a valid category of entertainment
+- Alice can endorse that category A is (or is not) a subcategory of category B, e.g.: Alice endorses movies as a subcategory of entertainment

 ## Step 3: Define the Data Model

+As above, this can be divided into content-specific and attestation-specific data.

+Using Pretty Good Wiki as an example:

+### content
+- wiki entries and wiki category entries are each stored in nostr as kind 3xxxx (parameterized replaceable) events and can referenced either by the nostr event id (universally unique) or by the entry name (which is not necessarily unique) + author
+- each category entry comes with a name and a description.
+(It is an element of the relevant concept: contextCategories and formatted according to the Concept Graph, as per example.)

+### attestations

 ## Step 4: Pick Methods to calculate Influence